Ashley-Pettit/TicTacToe/README.md

 For a bit of a laugh or to make someone a little frustrated click the ? button and see what happens!

 Built in JavaScript/Jquery with an interactive front-end interface.
-Will work on most mobiles

 ![Example of Gameplay](https://github.com/Ashley-Pettit/TicTacToe/blob/master/Images/tictactoegameplay1.png?raw=true"")